Skip to Content

 Should I water evergreens in winter?

-Yes, you should water evergreens in winter, especially before the ground freezes.
-They lose moisture through their needles year-round and can suffer from winter desiccation without adequate hydration.
+Yes, you should water evergreens during winter dry spells when the ground isn’t frozen.
+They continue losing moisture through their needles and can suffer from winter desiccation without supplemental watering.

 How to protect raised beds from frost heave?